Automating EBS snapshots with Lambda

-In this Lab, you will automate the process of creating EBS snapshots using Lambda functions and CloudWatch Events.
+In this lab, you will automate the process of creating Elastic Block Store (EBS) snapshots using AWS Lambda functions and Amazon EventBridge.

 Before completing the Lab instructions, the environment will look as follows: